Parq254/Python-Mini-Projects/README.md

 Before diving in, make sure you have the following:

-Python: Download and install Python from the official website:[Python Download] (https://www.python.org/downloads/)
+Python: Download and install Python from the official website:[Python Download](https://www.python.org/downloads/)
 IDE: Use an Integrated Development Environment like Visual Studio Code or a simple text editor to write your code.
 What's Here?